-- 3.89.
-The UK's 2019 commitment to reduce greenhouse gas emissions by at least 100% by 2050 (compared to 1990 levels) has presented new challenges for WPD.
+- 3.88.
+The UK's 2019 commitment to reduce greenhouse gas emissions to net zero by 2050 (compared to 1990 levels) has presented new challenges for WPD.
 We must ensure that the development of our network supports the achievement of the government's net zero targets.
 To achieve net zero by 2050, there must be big changes in the way homes are heated and vehicles are powered.
 This will require a huge increase in renewable and low carbon electricity, particularly to meet new sources of demand such as electric vehicles.
-WPD will need to ensure that the energy system is ready to meet these challenges and that it can continue to deliver a safe and reliable energy supply when and where customers need it. - 3.90.
+WPD will need to ensure that the energy system is ready to meet these challenges and that it can continue to deliver a safe and reliable energy supply when and where customers need it. - 3.89.
 To date, WPD has connected almost 10GW of distributed energy resources to the network.
-We have re-engineered our network, which was designed to supply 14GW of maximum demand, to accommodate up to 24.8GW of distributed energy resources.
-The work we have undertaken so far has informed our planning for RIIO-ED2 and confirmed our ability to play a key and active role in the delivery of net zero. - 3.91.
-We have committed to spend up to £59 million in the last two years of RIIO-ED1 to support the green recovery.
+We have re-engineered our network, which was designed to supply 14GW of maximum demand, to accommodate up to 31GW of distributed energy resources.
+The work we have undertaken so far has informed our planning for RIIO-ED2 and confirmed our ability to play a key and active role in the delivery of net zero. - 3.90.
+We have committed to spend up to £59 million, already underway in RIIO-ED1, to support the green recovery.
 We will invest in our extra high voltage (EHV) network to boost network capacity, allowing low carbon technologies to connect to our system and accelerate the green recovery.